 ARTICLE XVI SQUADRON OBLIGATIONS (2022)

 1.0 If the Squadron has indebtedness from land purchases or capital improvements the Treasurer shall establish an escrow account specifically designed to cover the indebtedness.
 Sufficient funds are to be maintained in the account to cover all payments of principal and interest which will be due and payable during the next twelve (12) months.
 If at any time the Squadron’s regular account lacks sufficient funds to establish a proper balance in the escrow account, commitments of the Squadron’s funds by the Board of Directors shall be limited to not more than 40% of the monies collected from all sources and the balance placed in the escrow account.

-1. Repair and/or replace the existing docks and pilings.
+1. Major repair of docks and pilings.